catchpoint/WebPageTest.agent/README.md

 * **--rndis** : Enable reverse-tethering over rndis (Android < 6.0).
 Valid options are:
     * <ip>/<network>,<gateway>,<dns1>,<dns2>: Static Address.  i.e. --rndis 192.168.0.8/24,192.168.0.1,8.8.8.8,8.8.4.4
     * dhcp
+* **--simplert** : Use [SimpleRT](https://github.com/vvviperrr/SimpleRT) for reverse-tethering.
+The APK should be installed manually (adb install simple-rt/simple-rt-1.1.apk) and tested once manually (./simple-rt -i eth0 then disconnect and re-connect phone) to dismiss any system dialogs.
+The ethernet interface and DNS server should be passed as options:
+    * <interface>,<dns1>: i.e. --simplert eth0,192.168.0.1

 ### Options for authenticating the agent with the server:
 * **--username** : User name if using HTTP Basic auth with WebPageTest server.